Toi Maori Aotearoa Palette • Aalto Paint

-Together 21 colours were crafted to celebrate the traditional hues used in early Wharenui but also the rich pigments of Papatuanuku found in art forms.
-The Toi Maori collection was commissioned by Helen Kedgley, curator of Pataka Art Museum at the time, to coincide with the opening of the exhibition ‘Koru and Kowhaiwhai’.
+The palette was created to celebrate the traditional hues used in early Wharenui but also the rich pigments of Papatuanuku found in art forms.

 Dr. Sandy Adsett